StianOvrevage/stian.tech/_posts/2017-12-29-managed-kubernetes-on-azure-eng.md

 > **PS** The numbers for virtual machines is taken from memory.
 I tried starting a MySQL virtual appliance on my laptop but VMware Player refuses to run because of Windows Hyper-V incompatibility.
 VMware Workstation refuses to run because of license issues and Oracle VirtualBox repeatedly gives me a nasty bluescreen.
 Hooray!

-> **Protip** The smallest and fastest Docker images are build on Alpine Linux.
+> **Protip** The smallest and fastest Docker images are built on Alpine Linux.
 For the webserver Nginx the Alpine-based image is 15MB compared to 108MB for the normal Debian-based image.
 PostgreSQL:Alpine is 38MB compared to 287MB with "full" OS.
 Last version of MySQL is 343MB but will in version 8 support Alpine Linux as well.

-So, some of the advantages of Docker containers are:
+To recap, some of the advantages of Docker containers are:
  - Compatibility across platforms, Linux, Windows, MacOS.
  - 10-100x smaller size.
 Faster to download, build and upload.
  - Memory usage only for application and not base OS.